corona-warn-app/cwa-server/docs/FEDERATION-DOWNLOAD.md

 ## Security

 The means to authenticate with the Federation Gateway is set by the Federation Gateway Service and is described in the associated documentation.
-To briefly summarize what the upload service will need to ensure:
+To briefly summarize:

 - GET API calls to the /download service are secured via mTLS over HTTPs
-- Batches which are download are signed by the National Backend Servers to ensure data integrity per the requirements of the Federation Gateway.
+- Batches which are downloaded are signed by the National Backend Servers to ensure data integrity per the requirements of the Federation Gateway.
 The download service will make use of the audit API of the federation gateway and the provided public keys to verify that the keys we are receiving are genuine.
 Logs will also be in place to denote that a batch with tag X was received from gateway and when the audit validations are in place logs will be generated for each batch/country combination.
+Note: Use of the Audit API is still in planning stages
-- Certificates are managed by an external vault service and consumed from the application at runtime.
+- Certificates are managed by an external service and consumed from the application at runtime.

 ## Batch Auditing

-To be implemented/aligned:
+Note: Use of the Audit API is still in planning stages

 The Federation Gateway provides an API to request audit information in relation to a batch.
 This audit operation provides the possibility to verify data integrity and authenticity within a batch.
 The operation returns information about the batch, for instance: